Molka: Caution: Differences in the scope of punishment

+History

 The problem of filming someone without authorization, such as men using cell phones to film women on stairs and in subways, has been a common form of molka and has even led to requiring all South Korean cell phone manufacturers to have phones emit loud shutter noises upon taking a picture.
 More recently, the term molka has become associated with smaller, fixed spycams.
 Fixed spycams have been found in public areas in Korea as early as 1997, where secret cameras were found to be installed in the ceiling of a Sinchon department store's women's restroom.
 While the department store stated that the cameras were installed for 'security purposes' to catch thieves and people who threw trash down toilets, the incident received much public criticism.

 With the increase in smartphone ownership and rapid development of technology, molka crimes have also been increasingly found in spaces such as public bathrooms, changing rooms, schools, and offices.
 Molka crimes have been called a product of fast, easy access to internet technology and "backwards" misogyny, or an example of "digital male sexual violence".
-According to police data, around 1,100 to 1,400 molka crimes occurred in 2010 and 2011 respectively, but in 2018, there were nearly 6,800 cases.
+According to police data, around 1,100 to 1,400 alleged molka crimes were reported to the police in 2010 and 2011 respectively, but in 2018, there were 6,800 reports.
 Revenge porn, or private photos and footage taken and circulated by former lovers or partners without consent of the filmed subject, is a related form of harassment thought to be roughly as widespread a problem in South Korea.

 Public bathroom molka crimes

 Public bathrooms are one of the most commonly mentioned locations for spycam installation.
 Many women have said that they do not feel safe using public bathrooms because there is such a high possibility of there being a hidden camera, and there are many accounts of women breaking cameras with pens or covering up holes and cracks in walls, toilet paper holders, and hairdryers where cameras might be hidden.

-In September 2018, the Seoul city government announced it would increase public bathroom inspection by assigning 8,000 employees to inspect the city's 20,000+ bathrooms on a daily basis, a step up from the previous 50 employees and monthly inspections.
+In September 2018, the Seoul Metropolitan Government announced it would increase public bathroom inspection by assigning 8,000 employees to inspect the city's 20,000+ bathrooms on a daily basis, a step up from the previous 50 employees and monthly inspections.
 However, government inspectors have not actually discovered any recording devices in public restrooms since at least 2016.
 Another problem is that according to police, many spy cameras are only installed for short periods of time—as brief as 15 minutes—and therefore can be difficult to detect even with the implementation of daily searches.